-This Autumn, Victorinox Swiss Army will start selling its new Maverick GS Dual Time featuring, as the name implies, a second time-zone indicator sometimes referred to as GMT.
+This Autumn, Victorinox Swiss Army will start selling its new Maverick GS Dual Time collection featuring a second time-zone indicator sometimes referred to as “GMT.”
 While the brand, whose founder invented the Swiss knife as we know it, tries to leap into an “entry luxury” category, it keeps introducing a lot more affordable models catering to the customers with their budgets fixed below the $600 mark.

 One of the recent interesting entries from the Swiss brand is the new Victorinox Swiss Army Maverick GS (Grand Sport), which is powered by the Swiss-made Ronda 6203.B quartz movement.

 Built on 5 jewels and featuring a second time-zone indicator at 6 o’clock as well as a big date window at 12 o’clock, this tired workhorse stays light-years behind quartz calibers currently produced by Seiko or Citizen.
 However, the movement is more or less popular among several brands that sell “Swiss Made” watches, both affordable and “entry premium” ones.

 For example, you can meet this caliber ticking inside the Technomarine UF6, Edox Class Royale GMT, Graf Zeppelin LZ127 Big Date Dual Time Zone (too many capitals here, to my taste), and some other products with prices ranging from modest $250 to more “premium” $1500.
 Unfortunately, when you operate inside the $500-$600 niche your profit margins are tight and there is not much room for originality since originality is an expensive thing.